joergbrech/moxunit-action/README.md

       - uses: actions/checkout@v2
       - uses: joergbrech/moxunit-action@v1
         with:
-          tests: mySimpleTest1.m
+          test_directory: mySimpleTest1.m
 ```
-  1. commit the change and go back to actions to check the build status.
+After doing the commit of the file creation you can see the result of the CI.

 ### CI-non-beginner user